-BIMA's music program offers training in both choral and instrumental music.
+BIMA's Instrumental Music and Vocal Arts program offers training in both vocal and instrumental music.
 Offering a completely integrated musical environment stressing musicianship and creativity, the music major consists of intensive ensemble work, music theory, private lessons, improvisation workshops and small groups creative projects.
 Taught by professional faculty, the program offers a completely integrated musical environment stressing musicianship.
 Each week, BIMA musicians participate in individual and group warm-ups, theory classes by level, ensemble practice, individual practice, and faculty coaching.

-We offer ensembles in four genres: Choral, Chamber, Jazz, and Pop/Rock.
+We offer ensembles in four genres: vocal, Chamber, Jazz, and Pop/Rock.

-In addition to the major ensembles, participants from all ensembles will also have opportunities throughout the summer to work together in small, mixed groups of instrumental and choral students, where you will focus on arranging and composition.
-Opportunities to record your small group and individual work in a recording studio are also available throughout the summer.
+In addition to the major ensembles, participants from all ensembles will also have opportunities throughout the summer to work together in small, mixed groups of instrumental and vocal students, where you will focus on arranging and composition.
 Performance opportunities are spread throughout the summer, with a culminating performance at the BIMA Arts Festival.
-Throughout the BIMA summer experience, you will also have opportunities to participate in workshops with guest musicians and attend world-class musical performances throughout Boston and in the Berkshires in Western Massachusetts.
+Throughout the BIMA summer experience, you will also have opportunities to participate in workshops with guest musicians and attend world-class musical performances throughout Boston.

-The participants enjoyed a number of guest performances and workshops including weekly improvisation workshops with BIMA founding faculty and artist-in-residence, Rabbi Greg Wall, nigun and Jewish music expert Joey Weisenberg, period performance violinist Edson Scheid from Aston Magna, faculty Jessie Reagen Mann and her Indian/Jewish music trio Om Shalom and a songwriting share by faculty Andres Wilson and Asia Meirovich.
-The major also took a trip to the Leland home for the elderly in Waltham to perform for the community.
+In addition to 3-5 hours of daily rehearsal, individual practice time, and small ensemble work, instrumentalists and vocalists work together to hone the craft of composing, arranging, and improvising on an original piece of music, inspired by Jewish practice and their own experiences.
+The participants also enjoyed a number of guest performances and workshops including improvisation workshops with BIMA founding faculty Rabbi Greg Wall, niggun and Jewish music expert Joey Weisenberg, period performance violinist Edson Scheid from Aston Magna, faculty Jessie Reagen Mann and her Indian/Jewish music trio Om Shalom and a composition intensive with Abena Koomson Davis of the Resistance Revival Chorus.
+In addition to our final performances at the BIMA Arts Festival, vocal and instrumental majors brought joyful music to the local Leland Home for the Elderly.